ArbitrumFoundation/governance/docs/proposal_lifecycle_example.md

 ## Forming a proposal

 To form a proposal we need to work backwards from the `delegatecall` to the upgrade contract made in the executor.
-Using the example above we'll work through forming a proposal data, as if it were being executed by the `UpgradeExecutor` on Arbitrum One.
+Using the example above we'll work through forming a proposal's data, as if it were being executed by the `UpgradeExecutor` on Arbitrum One.

 ```solidity
 interface IUpgradeExecutor {